Allisterh/nowcast_unofficial-inflation-nowcast-bot/README.md

 # Inflation Nowcast Bot
-This repo stores data and code for the (unofficial) *Inflation Nowcast Bot*.
+This repo stores data and code for the (unofficial) *Inflation Nowcast Bot* on Twitter.
 (Include hyperlink to bot later.)

 ## What is this?
 This Twitter bot posts the [Federal Reserve Bank of Cleveland's](https://www.clevelandfed.org/) official [CPI inflation nowcast](https://www.clevelandfed.org/indicators-and-data/inflation-nowcasting) for upcoming [CPI releases](https://www.bls.gov/cpi/), first on the last day of the relevant calendar month and then the night before the official release.